 Risas y Sonrisas recognizes that children are aware, critical learners.

-This curriculum takes advantage of the academic skills that children have acquired.
-It acknowledges that they understand certain concepts and have skills in their first language that can be applied to learning Spanish.
+This curriculum takes advantage of children’s academic skills.
+It acknowledges that they understand certain concepts and have skills in their first language to apply to learning Spanish.
 Equating words in different languages is a natural process for children acquiring a second language, and it is often the most efficient way to learn.
 Risas y Sonrisas understands how children learn language best and also makes the most of their critical capacity.

 Risas y Sonrisas teaches LOTS of vocabulary.

 Kids need many words to be able to communicate.
 All of the vocabulary in Risas y Sonrisas is supported with pictures and the activity workbooks and games ensure children use the words enough to master the material.
 Because they engage with the language, children can learn and retain the vocabulary.
-I love that Risas y Sonrisas does not underestimate kids!
-It structures the situations and gives them the tools they need to learn.
+I love that Risas y Sonrisas does not underestimate kids.

 Risas y Sonrisas teaches what is important.

-Choosing what to teach is a complicated process.
+Choosing what to teach is complicated.
 There are an infinite number of possibilities, and there are exceptions to every rule.
 In keeping with the communicative approach, Risas y Sonrisas teaches kids the structures that they will use 90% of the time.
 It teaches them to communicate and gives them grammar fundamentals without creating the inhibitions that come from an excessive focus on detail.

 Writing engages students critically and deliberately with a language.
 The example prompts in the Teacher’s Manual show how students can use picture cards, vocabulary from the question and answer sections, and cognates to write simple sentences.
 Writing requires focused individual attention.
 That attention and the action of writing provide deep-level learning.

-Using Spanish in different formats and settings helps kids process the language more deeply.
-Also, kids love online games!
-The online resources will include the songs with lyrics and sign language, question and answer practice, skits with subtitles and, best of all, engaging games to practice vocabulary.
-A demo of all these resources will be available soon.
-I tried the demo game that is available now and I was impressed by the excellent quality of the audio and the quick pace.
-It is fun!
-Teachers will appreciate the online resources as they monitor student activity and points, and the kids will enjoy using Spanish as they play.
+Kids love online games!
+The online resources include songs with lyrics and sign language, question and answer practice, skits with subtitles and, best of all, engaging games to practice vocabulary.
+Teachers will appreciate the online resources as they monitor student activity and points.
+Kids will enjoy using Spanish as they play.

 Risas y Sonrisas is a complete Spanish curriculum for children.
 It provides a positive, dynamic experience while establishing a strong, communicative base in the language.
-It also takes full advantage of students’ academic and first-language skills to make learning efficient and fun.
-There are programs for classroom or home, and many of the components are available to purchase individually too.
+It also takes advantage of students’ academic and first-language skills to make learning efficient and fun.

 Most language programs at the middle school, high school and university levels continue to have a strong grammar-based component.
 Risas y Sonrisas prepares children for these programs and also gives them vocabulary and structures they can use to communicate in Spanish right away.